SrijanBadhya/Debsoc/Running the PES Debsoc.md

 one on one time is extremely extremely important to make people feel like they exist, and that their presence is valued

 Heavily encourage spectators, a lot of people find it easier to opt in, both already recruits and future people

+Also give a few reasons on why we should allow lateral entry people, like reduces the load, helps us get more members for sessions temporarily at least.
+Hook people into debate (like friends  before their academic load starts during recruitment season

   I support not playing pranks in the initial days cuz it erodes trust in the clubheads.